bdobyns/silver-funicular/php-aws-eb-example/Readme.md

 `eb init` is idempotent, meaning you can run it again and again, and it doesn't hurt.
 If there is already an application with the name eb chooses, and with those options, it will do nothing.
+If there is already an application with that name, `eb init` updates the application.

 ### Convert An Existing Tree Of Code (ElasticBeanstalk "Application")